-The fair value of financial instrument that is not traded in an active market is determined by using the valuation from the latest private placement exercise that was held in December 2021.
+The fair value of financial instrument that is not traded in an active market is determined by using the valuation from the latest sales transaction in June 2022.

-There were no financial assets measured under Level 2 and 3 during the year ended 31 December 2020, and no financial assets measured under Level 2 during the year ended 31 December 2021.
+There were no financial assets measured under Level 2 during the years ended 31 December 2022 and 2021.